List of political parties in Finland

 This article is a list of political parties in Finland, which includes Finland's national-level political parties and excludes local and provincial parties (such as the parties of Åland).
 A party is defined as a political association whose existence is recorded in the Ministry of Justice's party register.

 Finland has a multi-party system.
 Coalition governments which comprise a majority of seats in the Parliament of Finland are the norm.
 Those parties which are not in government are called the opposition.
 Due to the lack of an electoral threshold, many parties are usually represented in Parliament.
 As a result, it is all but impossible for one party to win a majority.
-Additionally, the socialist and non-socialist blocs usually cannot win enough seats between them to form a governing coalition on their own.
+Additionally, the parties usually cannot win enough seats between them to form a governing coalition on their own.
 Most Finnish governments, particularly since World War II, have thus been grand coalitions comprising parties stretching across the political spectrum.

-Parties work in parliamentary groups (eduskuntaryhmät), usually voting with party discipline, which is however not absolute.
+Political parties work in parliamentary groups (eduskuntaryhmät) which usually vote with non-absolute party discipline.

 Parties are composed of local chapters based in municipalities.
-In municipalities, which are fundamental administrative units of the country, parties hold seats in the municipal councils, but often have to compete for them with local non-party groups.
+In municipalities, which are fundamental administrative units in the country, parties hold seats in the municipal councils, but often have to compete for them with local non-party groups (independents).

 Finnish law states that a political association which fulfills certain conditions is eligible to become a political party free of charge.
 Among these conditions are: